spettersson/splunk4patientprivacy/data_guide.md

 2. Click on **New Event Type**
 3. In the field **Destination App**, select 'TA-patient-privacy'
 4. In the **Name** field, enter a name for the event type.
-   - This name should follow this format: journalaudit:vendor:product
+   - This name should follow this format: journalaudit:vendor:system
    - example: journalaudit:cambio:cosmic
 5. In the **Search string** field, enter the field::value pairs and search terms that captures the desired group of events from the system.
    - It's best practice to reference the index, host, source, and sourcetype fields associated with the system for performance reasons.
 These fields are mandatory across all events in Splunk and provides important metadata about for example where it originated, what kind of data it contains, and what index it is located in.